Minster Way: Beverley to Lockington

 The walk starts at Beverley Minster and heads north through the town and crosses the A164, Hessle to Driffield road, and the A1035 before entering open countryside.
 It heads towards Molescroft Carr Farm before it heads north over Black Hill to Leconfield Low Parks and the edge of Leconfield Airfield.
 The walk follows the Hull to Scarborough railway line and the Catchwater Drain on the left towards New Arram.
 The walk continues north and crosses a level crossing and follows the railway to the next level crossing where it crosses back again.
 The way heads west along the road to Scorborough and the A164 the path turns north-west to Snowclose Plantation before passing Hall Garth and entering Lockington.

 Lockington to North Dalton

 The walk heads north on the main road past the Post Office and turns towards Kilnwick.
 After leaving the village, the path curves to the west passes the west side of a small lake called Cawkeld Sinks before running along the northern end of Wedding Wood and passing Kilnwick New Farm and Bracken Cottages.
-The path leaves the road heading north over farmland before heading west along Oldfield Lane, a green lane, and finally turns north along the B1248 and into Bainton.
+The path leaves the road heading north over farmland through Bracken before heading west along Oldfield Lane, a green lane, and finally turns north along the B1248 and into Bainton.
 In the village the route heads west out of Bainton along West End and over open farmland, past Westfield Farm, to North Dalton.